Towards a patient-centred EU mandate: Health policy with and for patients

 The High-Level Policy Event "Towards a patient-centred EU mandate: Health policy with and for patients" took place on October 16th, 2024, in Brussels, Belgium.
 The event marked a step toward enhancing patient representation in healthcare policymaking, reaffirming the commitment to prioritise the voices of patients in every aspect of health policy development.

-The first panel discussion showed the value of patient engagement throughout the healthcare continuum, from research and development of new medicines to regulatory approval and health technology assessment, and organisation of healthcare systems.
+The first panel discussion (moderated by Anca Toma, Executive Director of EPF) showed the value of patient engagement throughout the healthcare continuum, from research and development of new medicines to regulatory approval and health technology assessment, and organisation of healthcare systems.
 Marko Korenjak (President of the European Liver Association) looked at the progress made in recent years and the challenges of moving from ‘patient engagement’ to ‘meaningful patient engagement’.
 Nathalie Moll (Director General of the European Federation of Pharmaceutical Industries and Associations) indicated that patients should be involved in defining the research question, but also drew attention to certain challenges linked to patient involvement, such as cross-border clinical trials due to the diversity of legislations.
-With regard to regulatory aspects, Melanie Carr (Head of Stakeholder and Communication Division, European Medicines Agency) cited EMA scientific publications showing the impact of patient involvement and spoke about the EMA's forthcoming reflection paper on patient experience data.
+Regarding regulatory aspects, Melanie Carr (Head of Stakeholder and Communication Division, European Medicines Agency) cited EMA's scientific publications showing the impact of patient involvement and spoke about the EMA's forthcoming reflection paper on patient experience data.
 Maya Matthews (Head of Unit, DG SANTE, European Commission) opened a discussion on the topic of conflicts of interest and recommended a solid framework and transparency in this area.
 Lastly, Frederico Guanais (Deputy Head of the Health Division at the Organisation for Economic Co-operation and Development) spoke about the PaRIS initiative, which measures healthcare systems from the patient's point of view, thereby improving patient outcomes.

-The second panel discussion reflected on the challenges and opportunities of the patient movement through different angles – advocacy, funding, youth empowerment, digitalisation and the interweaving of national and European levels.
-Baiba Ziemele (Chair of the Board of the Latvian Network of Patient Organisations) highlighted the problems of funding in Latvia and the very heterogeneous landscape of patient advocacy, which gives great added value to training and support at European level.
+The second panel discussion (moderated by Elisabeth Kasilingam, Vice-President of EPF, CEO of the European Multiple Sclerosis Platform) reflected on the challenges and opportunities of the patient movement through different angles – advocacy, funding, youth empowerment, digitalisation and the interweaving of national and European levels.
+Baiba Ziemele (Chair of the Board of the Latvian Network of Patient Organisations) highlighted the problems of funding in Latvia and the very heterogeneous landscape of patient advocacy, which gives great added value to training and support at the European level.
 The issue of funding for patient organisations was also raised by Ildiko Vajda (Senior Advisor Digital Healthcare, Dutch Patients Federation), who believes that there should be legislation to allow NGOs to be publicly funded while remaining totally independent.
-Following the discussion on the definition of patient organisations at the beginning of the event, Martin Danner (Secretary General, BAG Selbsthilfe, Germany) stressed the importance for patient organisations to be based on internal democratic processes, which is not always the case in online communities.
-Konstantina Boumaki (EPF Youth Group member and EPF Board member) presented the perspective of a generally under-represented category of patients, young patients.
+Following the discussion on the definition of patient organisations at the beginning of the event, Dr Martin Danner (Secretary General, BAG Selbsthilfe, Germany) stressed the importance for patient organisations to be based on internal democratic processes, which is not always the case in online communities.
+Konstantina Boumaki (EPF Youth Group member, EPF Board member) presented the perspective of a generally under-represented category of patients, young patients.
 She commented on the role of online communities, which young patients are close to, highlighting their important role in peer support groups, but also the challenges of tackling misinformation in online communities.